jung-kurt/caddy-cgi/doc/index.md

 This plugin lets you generate dynamic content on your website by means of command line scripts.
-To collect information about the inbound HTTP request, examine certain environment variables such as `PATH_INFO` and `QUERY_STRING`.
-Then, to return a dynamically generated web page to the client, simply write content to standard output.
-In the case of POST requests, you read additional inbound content by means of the standard input.
+To collect information about the inbound HTTP request, your script examines certain environment variables such as `PATH_INFO` and `QUERY_STRING`.
+Then, to return a dynamically generated web page to the client, your script simply writes content to standard output.
+In the case of POST requests, your script reads additional inbound content from standard input.

 The advantage of CGI is that you do not need to fuss with persistent server startup, long term memory management, sockets, and crash recovery.
 Your script is called when a request matches one the patterns that you specify in your Caddyfile.
-As soon as your script completes its response it terminates.
+As soon as your script completes its response, it terminates.
 This simplicity makes CGI a perfect complement to the straightforward operation and configuration of Caddy.
 The benefits of Caddy, including HTTPS by default, basic access authentication, and lots of middleware options extend easily to